 Okay, so I have tried real plants and I’m going to be honest… that didn’t work out too well.
 Deciding to introduce some bright, fresh, natural colours and textures, I decided to result to an artificial plant.
 Not only does this give an illusion of real-life nature, it doesn’t come with the responsibility of having to look after and water the plant in order to keep it alive.
-A top tip when buying fake plants is to buy something with thin stems or flowers in order to deceive authenticity.
-I stumbled across this artificial plant and knew it would fit perfectly.
+Something to consider when buying fake plants: look for a plant with thin stems or flowers to maximise its look of authenticity.

 Candle – £4.50

-Candles are a Godsend.
-I honestly cannot emphasise enough how much candles (or fairy lights) can transform a room into a cosy and welcoming space.
+Candles are my weakness.
+Candles (or fairy lights) will transform any cold, dingy room into a cosy and welcoming space.
 Providing your candle is scented, your room will also be lit with an ambient, refreshing fragrance – win win!
 I couldn’t resist this fresh citrus candle; perfect for spending long days studying for those dreaded exams (err, yeah, let’s not talk about those).

 Diffuser – £4.50

 If you’re in halls, you may not be allowed to light candles for safety purposes.
-Reed diffusers are a perfect way to keep scents of last night’s (or your flatmate’s) tea far from your personal space.
+Reed diffusers are a brilliant way to keep scents of last night’s (or your flatmate’s) dinner far from your personal space.
 If you don’t fancy one for your room, it’s always worth considering a diffuser for your bathroom.

 Notepad – £1

-Is there any need to explain this one?
+Does this one need much explanation?
 As a student, notebooks are essential.
-This little notebook is handy to carry to make notes on lectures or in seminar classes.
-Following the botanical theme of my room, I decided to go for this cactus print notebook.
+This little notebook is handy to carry to make notes for lectures, seminar classes or when you’re on the go.
+Following my fresh botanical theme, I decided to go for this cactus print notebook.